sourcenetwork/defradb/docs/website/references/cli/defradb_keyring_generate.md

 Generate private keys.
 Randomly generate and store private keys in the keyring.
+By default peer and encryption keys will be generated.

 WARNING: This will overwrite existing keys in the keyring.